netgroup-polito/TRAY/README.md

-# Direct vm2vm
+# TRAY: a Transparent Highway for Virtual Network Functions in OvS

-Direct vm2vm is an extension to OpenvSwitch and DPDK that aims to optimize the communication among Virtual Network Functions.
+TRAY extends OpenvSwitch and DPDK with the aim of optimizing the communication among Virtual Network Functions.

 Documentation is under construction.